George Hamartolos: Continuations

 Various people, among them notably "Symeon Logothetes", who is probably Symeon Metaphrastes, the famous writer of saints' lives (tenth century, see Krumbacher, 358), continued his history to later dates — the longest continuation reaches to 948.
 In these additions, religious questions are relegated to the background, more attention is devoted to political history, and the language is more popular.
 Still further continuations of little value go down to 1143.

-In spite of his crude ideas and the violent hatred of iconoclasts that makes him always unjust towards them, his work has considerable value for the history of the last years before the schism of Photius.
+In spite of his crude ideas and the violent hatred of iconoclasts that makes him always unjust towards them, his work has considerable value for the history of the last years - before the schism between Photius and Nicholas of Rome.
 It was soon translated into Church Slavonic and also in Georgian by Arsen of Iqalto.
 In these versions it became a sort of fountain-head for all early Slavonic historians, most notably Nestor.
 As a very popular and widely consulted book of large circulation it has been constantly re-edited, corrected, and rearranged by anonymous scribes, so that the reconstruction of the original work is "one of the most difficult problems of Byzantine philology" (Krumbacher, 355).